-All comments will be accepted.
-There will be no views and no agency types intentionally not consulted.
-A summary will be provided within this section at the conclusion of the public hearings and public comment period.
+All comments were accepted.
+There were no views and no agency types intentionally not consulted.
 A summary of citizen participation efforts can be viewed in the PR-15 Citizen Participation.

 7. Summary

 This Consolidated Plan consists of a number of parts including: a housing and community needs assessment that analyzes the current market conditions, a section on the needs for people who are homeless, a Strategic Plan section and the Annual Action Plan.
 The Strategic Plan is a key component of the Consolidated Plan, as this section outlines the HOME Consortium and Horry County's objectives and outcomes to meet the needs identified in the assessment section.
 The Annual Action Plan is the first of five annual action plans, and outlines how federal resources will be allocated.
 Each year, an Annual Action Plan will be completed to communicate how federal funds will be allocated to meet the objectives identified in the Consolidated Plan.
 The Annual Action Plans will also include a section that evaluates the Consortium's performance towards meeting the objectives outlined in the Consolidated Plan, and each year a Consolidated Annual Performance and Evaluation Review (CAPER) is competed.